Updated: Aug 3

 The sutra explains that when the mind is unsteady, mental modifications ( vrittis) appear ( sarupyam) from somewhere else ( itarata) hiding the awareness of the pure consciousness behind them.

 The biggest challenge of #yoga for a being is to continue existing in the material world, and also remaining aware of the pure consciousness or the true reality.
 The existence of the mind is the cause of the intermixing of these two separate entities.
 Pure consciousness or the spirit only witnesses the drama being unfolded in front of it by the material world.
 In case one is well aware of the separate existence of these two, one can keep the witness like attitude to the happening around in the material world and not get involved with it at all.
 When the being is not aware of this distinction between the two it gets involved with the drama being generated by the elements emerged form Prakriti ( material world) and hence it starts suffering.
+Samkhya philosophy talks about Three types of sufferings that need to be overcome.

-The aim of #Samkhyaphilosophy ( and also fo yoga philosophy ) is to realise this distinction and maintain a witness like attitude towards the happening around in the material world, purify the mind of any emerging thoughts and realise its true existence - pure consciousness.
+The aim of #Samkhyaphilosophy ( and also of yoga philosophy ) is to realise this distinction and maintain a witness like attitude towards the happening around in the material world, purify the mind of any emerging thoughts and realise its true existence - pure consciousness.